giuliano-97/giuliano-97.github.io/content/authors/admin/_index.md

 #     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Robotics graduate specialized in Perception
+bio: Software Engineer specialized in Robot Perception

 # Interests to show in About widget
 interests: